SDPB Arts

 It's like when I begin, I have an idea of what I want to do, but I allow myself the time to kind of let it grow.

-But it's also something that can be so time consuming and that's what I really always have to speak about is that people don't realize that painting is one of the art media that takes the longest, a good painting, in my opinion.
+And that's what I really always have to speak about, is that people don't realize that painting is one of the art media that takes the longest a good painting, in my opinion.

-It takes a long time because you want to continue to like develop that layer, that buildup.
+It takes a long time because you want to continue to like, develop that layer, that build up.

 You want it to say that to you as a painter, I'm finished.

-That's also the hard part about being a painter as well, too, is that you never can really tell when is it finished.
+Instead of just, you know, forcing your your authority over it to see you're finished when I say you are, that's also the hard part about being a painter as well too, is that you never can really tell when is it finished.

-And for most painters, they will, if you allow them to, they'll work on a painting forever, you know?
+If you allow them to do a work on a painting forever, you know?

-So it's kind of good sometimes to have deadlines and cutoff moments where you have to submit your work to an exhibition.
+So it's kind of good sometimes to have deadlines and, cut off moments where you have to submit your work to an exhibition.

-There has to be a concept, something that you wanna paint.
+For me, painting starts with the idea there has to be a concept, something that you want to paint.

 For me, I do create preliminaries.

-I might draw a sketch, I might work from a note that I scribbled down somewhere, or sometimes, and most often what I do is I just go into the studio and I just start painting the canvas, and I follow certain techniques that I've learned in my education of painting.
+Or sometimes, and most often, what I do is I just go on to the studio and I just start painting the canvas, and I follow certain techniques that I've learned.

-Even when I start to use water to thin out the paint and to spread it across the canvas a little bit more, I'm already thinking like, "Hey, this is like a story that's being told to me.
+I'm getting a feel for it while I'm bringing some of that, first layer of paint down and I'm thinking like, I can already start to see an image here, even when I start to use water to thin out the paint and to spread it across the canvas a little bit more, I'm already thinking, like, hey, this is like a story that's being told to me.

 There has to be some sort of narrative quality to my work.

-Usually though, I'm relying upon something that's relevant to today in my time.
+Usually, though, I'm relying upon something that's relevant to today in my time.

 That's why I call myself a contemporary artist.